ms609/Rogue/README.md

 by which rogue taxa should be identified.

-Rogue detection using the phylogenetic and clustering information content measures (Smith, forthcoming) is implemented using a quick heuristic that drops the least "stable" leaves one at a time, using an _ad hoc_ definition of stability (Smith, 2022);
+Rogue detection using the phylogenetic and clustering information content measures (Smith, 2022) is implemented using a quick heuristic that drops the least "stable" leaves one at a time, using an _ad hoc_ definition of stability (Smith, 2022);
 and by a more exhaustive (and time-consuming) approach that considers dropping